 But we’re probably 20 years away from any resurgence in physical books.
 It will take that long for people to realize that we’ve lost so many of them, and for a new generation of kids to demand their return.
 Like they did with those shitty vinyl LPs.

 The last Guerilla Poetics Project broadside was published in December of 2008, but the “find” registration function on the website is still active, so even now, years after the project ended, broadsides are still being found.
-Personally, I think we’re
+Personally, I think we’re going to see new finds registered as long as we keep the site up.

 And hey, we’ll even still sell you a pack of 10 assorted broadsides for $2.50 and you can hide them yourself .
 Go to the website and get some.
 You just might get addicted to sneaking them into books while everyone around you is looking for the latest Ann Coulter or Rush Limbaugh book.